pol-sarkar/CLso-genome-construction-Host-filtering/README.md

 Important conclusion

-You do NOT have enough ONT depth for:
+NOT have enough ONT depth for:

 single-contig de novo assembly circular chromosome reconstruction